ansys/pyedb/doc/source/archive.rst

 ------------------------
 The original implementation of the ``pyedb.dotnet`` module was built on the `Microsoft DotNet framework`_.
-Future development will use the gRPC client.
+Future development are going to use the gRPC client.

 .. _Microsoft DotNet framework: https://dotnet.microsoft.com/en-us/learn/dotnet/what-is-dotnet-framework